 Don’t Underestimate to Power of Holistic Benefits & Responsive Flexibility

 In our most recent talent attitude study as we emerge from the public health crisis, seven out of ten employees said that they are stressed out and seeking balance.
-They are also much more aware of the holistic support they require to feel cared for and be successful at work.
+They are also much more aware of the holistic support they requireto feel cared for and be successful at work.
 Employees are raising the bar on every flavor of benefits employers offer – physical and mental health, and financial wellness.
 Employers that mitigate stress and honor well-defined work/life boundaries will be sought after.
 And when it comes to flexibility, now that working from home has been a proven possibility, employees will increasingly seek autonomy in deciding from where and when they work.
 On the talent flight trigger list, better benefits and increased flexibility consistently rank in the top ten in our annual hiring market studies.

 To learn more about talent on the move, download our latest infographic here.
 For help building out your digital, data, or tech talent bench – whether freelance or full-time – contact one of our expert Marketing recruiters today.
 24 Seven is here as your hiring resource during this time of total change and upheaval.
 We make the recruitment process seamless and streamlined, so that you can focus on the steps that come after you’re matched with your new employee.